-The discount rate used to measure the total pension liability was 7.00% as of June 30, 2022.
+The discount rate used to measure the total pension liability was 7.00% as of June 30, 2023.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers and the nonemployer contributing entity will be based on 100% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for local employers.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to all projected benefit payments to determine the total pension liability.